Alwin-Lin/GCP-automation/README.md

 ```
 bash setup.sh
 ```
-### 2. Cloning GitHub project and testing setup by triggereing local build
+### 2. Clone your Android app GitHub project and testing setup by triggereing local build
+#### The script will clone <a href="https://github.com/googlecodelabs/android-testing.git">Android testing sample code</a> as a example
+You can set APP_GITHUB_URL to your GitHub project URL to clone your project.
 ```
 bash cloneAndBuild.sh
 ```